-- 3.16.
-Subject to Rule 3.17, any councillor may ask: - the Chair; - a member of the Executive; - or the Chair of any committee or sub-committee a question on any matter in relation to which the Council a question on any matter in relation to which the Council has powers or duties or which affects the administrative area of the Council.
+- 3.18.
+Subject to Rule 3.17, any councillor may ask: - the Chair; - a member of the Executive; - or the Chair of any committee or sub-committee a question on any matter in relation to which the Council has powers or duties or which affects the administrative area of the Council.